ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 1219
 00:48:14,400 --> 00:48:17,599
-gauche is a fork in a in a in a way it's
+`Gosh` is a fork in a in a in a way it's

 1220
 00:48:17,599 --> 00:48:19,280